 - Patients recovering from a recent surgery or delivery of baby

 Until recently, the IVC filter was only available as a permanently implanted device.
 However, new filters that have the option to be removed later on or remain permanent have developed.
 These retrievable filters should be removed as soon as possible after the risk of a clot traveling to the lungs has passed.
-This helps eliminate the long-term risks of having a filter in place such as a fracture or recurrent DVT.
+This helps eliminate the long-term risks of a fracture or recurrent DVT.

 Many of the major concerns with the IVC devices is regarding the retrievable ones.
 They have been noted to cause damage to the veins and also are less effective at stopping blood clots.
 They are intended for short-term use, and the concern comes when they stay inside the patients for too long.
 The FDA recommends that they are removed between the 29th and the 54th day after they are implanted.
 Risks